iatanasov77/my-web-projects/README.md

     # git submodule update
     ; OR
-    # git submodule update --remote # to fetch the HEAD of submodules
+    # git submodule update --init --force --remote # to fetch the HEAD of submodules
 ```
     The big problem when submodule update that says:
             fatal: unable to connect to github.com: